 - Pagination: 160 pages (21 x 30 cm)

-- Illustrations: 60 b/w images and 19 color images
+- Illustrations: 30 b/w images, 19 color images and 30 newspaper reproductions

 - Photographed: 2012

 - Additional Notes: Work produced during AIR period at Mustarinda (September 2012)